Systemness: Use in healthcare

-The term has been used ambiguously throughout healthcare until the 2008–2012 global recession.
+The term has been used ambiguously throughout healthcare until the Great Recession.
 At that period, professionals began to use systemness to describe their combination of IT assets and services to provide efficient healthcare.

 The term was the centerpoint on August 20, 2007 at The Kaiser Permanente Institute for Health Policy's roundtable on “Improving Health Care ‘Systemness’: A Look at the Evidence and Policy Implications."
 The conference applied the term to describe how the Kaiser Permanente consortium can consolidate medical resources to achieve higher-quality output for all parties involved.

 The Kaiser Permanente Institute names seven characteristics of systemness in healthcare: Governance, strong physician leadership, organizational culture, clear & shared aims, accountability & transparency, patient-centeredness and teams.

 Similarly, the Governance Institute of California in 2005 explored systemness in healthcare in 'Pursuing Systemness: The Evolution of Large Health Systems':